The curious case of Xherdan Shaqiri - what comes next for Liverpool's Swiss star? | Goal.com

 Shaqiri was one of four Reds players, along with Alisson Becker, Yasser Larouci and Nathaniel Clyne, reporting to Melwood last week.
 With Liverpool’s training centre otherwise locked down to Jurgen Klopp and his players, the former Stoke man would arrive alone for treatment with rehabilitation physio Dave Rydings, the injured players’ slots staggered so as to reduce the risk of contamination.

-That’s changed now, with Melwood on total lockdown for the foreseeable.
+That’s changed now, with Melwood on total lockdown for the foreseeable future.
 The first-team squad are conducting training sessions from their homes via the Zoom video app, while the injured players work privately with the club’s medical staff.

 His next start was that win over Everton seven months later, when he latched onto Sadio Mane’s pass to score past Jordan Pickford.
 Big contributions in big games, just like his two goals off the bench in what proved to be Jose Mourinho’s last game as Manchester United manager, in December 2018.